"I'm suffering from information overload! Help! Lorna help!" The voice screeched in my ear...

 But you do because you seldom have a focused plan or a meaningful approach for handling information.

-I promise you that if you apply these 5 steps the next time you're dealing with information, you will be surprised how much you will reduce information overload.
+Furthermore, I promise you that if you apply these 5 tips the next time you're dealing with information, you will be surprised how much you will reduce information overload.